 Use only one scale for consistency

-Find a standard weight, such as a dumbbell that is 20 lbs or higher.
+- Find a standard weight, like a dumbbell that is 20 pounds or heavier.

-Weigh the dumbbell by itself.
-Your scale should be the same weight of the dumbbell (+/- 0.1 lb).
+- Weigh the dumbbell by itself, and your scale should register the same weight as the dumbbell (+/- 0.1 lb).

-The broken scale may give you an inaccurate reading.
-Please contact your Care Team to replace the device.
+- If the scale is broken and giving you an inaccurate reading, please contact your Care Team to replace the device.

-If all the factors above are ruled out and you feel the scale is inaccurate, please contact you Care Team.
+If all the factors above are ruled out and you feel the scale is inaccurate, please contact your Care Team.

-If you are diagnosed with heart failure, chronic kidney disease, chronic liver disease, or taking water pills (diuretics), the weight change may reflect a water retention/loss in your body.
-Please contact your doctor if you see an abnormal weight change and feel any symptoms.
+If you have been diagnosed with heart failure, chronic kidney disease, chronic liver disease, or are taking water pills (diuretics), changes in weight may indicate water retention or loss in your body.
+Please contact your doctor if you notice abnormal weight changes and experience any symptoms.